JacobWashburn-USDA/MatchPlant/2_odm_runner/README.md

 Scripts to automate OpenDroneMap (ODM) processing for both Windows (PowerShell) and Linux/Unix (Bash) environments.

-## Important Note for Deep Learning - Object Detection
+## Note for Deep Learning - Object Detection

 The ODM is particularly valuable for preparing drone imagery for object detection model training.
 The ODM software:
 - Generates undistorted images, removing lens distortion that could affect model accuracy